 When should a septic tank be pumped?

 How often a septic tank gets pumped will depend on two things, first how many people are living in the house and then the size of your tank.
-So, for instance; a household of four people, with a tank size of a 1000-gallon tank would need to get pumped every three years.
+So, for instance; a household of four people, with a tank size of a 1000-gallon tank would need to get pumped every three years but a household of 2 people with a 1000 gallon tank would likely only need to be pumped every 5 years.
 We at Clarington Septic Repairs recommend that you get your tank pumped at least every three to five years, to ensure that sludge does not reach the leaching bed, as this can diminish the life span of your leaching bed, and end up costing you a lot of money and inconvenience.
 Getting your septic tank every few years is called preventative maintenance.